 The PM will have to discuss this further with UK businesses to discuss their contribution and provide a clear timetable for implementation.
-There will need to be considerations of how the technology will be procured, the carbon prices that will be put on emissions and what regulations need to be in place.
+There will need to be considerations of how the technology will be procured.
+The carbon prices put on emissions and what regulations need to be in place.

 Be assured in that the current impacts of the pandemic and the critical nature of the need for clean energy creates the perfect storm for the UK Government have to act quickly.

-The PM plans to establish a "task force net zero" that will be responsible for achieving net-zero by 2050.
-The COP26 summit is in Glasgow next year and will provide a fantastic opportunity for the UK to showcase the plans to the world and encourage them to join the movement.
+The PM plans to establish a "task force net-zero" responsible for achieving net-zero by 2050.
+The COP26 summit is in Glasgow next year and will provide a fantastic opportunity for the UK to showcase the world's plans and encourage them to join the movement.

 Green Recovery Jobs

 The outline of the Green Recovery plan provides for the potential demand of 250,000 green jobs with potentially £48bn of government and private investment.
 This is huge!
-Many of these jobs will provide assurance to people currently employed - even maybe on furlough - that there is long-term work for them in future years.
+Many of these jobs will assure people currently employed - even maybe on furlough - that there is long-term work for them in future years.

 The roles will be great news to many individuals and companies and have numerous positive impacts.
-Someone who will welcome the article is Martin Offiah who is Brand Ambassador of Connected Kerb who provide an infrastructure solution that enables future communities through connectivity.
+Someone who will welcome the article is Martin Offiah, Brand Ambassador of Connected Kerb, who provides an infrastructure solution that enables future communities through connectivity.

-The demand will also provide opportunities for jobseekers with many apprenticeship and graduate roles being created providing the next generation of UK skilled workers.
+The demand will also provide opportunities for job seekers with many apprenticeships and graduate roles being created, providing the next generation of UK skilled workers.
 The details of the resource demand and profile will be fully understood following the PMs consultations with UK businesses.
-However, be assured in that the current impacts of the pandemic and the critical nature of the need for clean energy creates the perfect storm for the UK Government have to act quickly.
+However, be assured that the pandemic's current impacts and the critical nature of the need for clean energy create the perfect storm for the UK Government to act quickly.

 The majority of these jobs will be captured by key recruiters such as Josh Young and his website at Energy Jobline.
 It is a good time to get your CV over to them and put yourself in the mix for one of the above 250,000 roles.

 Get Into Nuclear aims to inspire individuals and businesses to get into the nuclear industry.
-Our core aim to quote Eric Meyer, Founder & Executive Director of Generation Atomic is to get nuclear "a seat at the table" regards clean energy discussions.
+Our core aim to quote Eric Meyer, Founder & Executive Director of Generation Atomic, is to get nuclear "a seat at the table" regards clean energy discussions.
 The recent article from Boris Johnson certainly does that for us in the UK at least.
-To add nuclear is not just linked to #3 above but can provide skills and expertise to support many of the steps listed on the plan.
+To add, nuclear is linked to #3 above and can provide skills and expertise to support many of the steps listed on the plan.

-Getintonuclear.com provides you will a Careers Hub with links to all of the key resources to enable you to get yourself in a position to land a role in the nuclear industry.
-Be you entry level, straight out of college, recent graduate or senior level there is more than a good chance that we can help.
+Getintonuclear.com provides you with a Careers Hub with links to all of the key resources to enable you to get yourself in a position to land a role in the nuclear industry.
+Be you an entry level, Straight out of college, recent graduate or senior-level.
+There is more than a good chance to help.

-Head on over to our Careers Hub to find out more and make sure that the you create a profile on our jobs board were we will advertise current live jobs within the nuclear industry.
-If you are a nuclear employer there is no better time to create a free nuclear employers profile.
+Head on over to our Careers Hub to find out more and make sure that you create a profile on our jobs board to advertise current live jobs within the nuclear industry.
+If you are a nuclear employer, there is no better time to create a free nuclear employers profile.